 After lots of coffee, tea, croissants, eggs, toast and preserves we were well and truly stuffed and set up for the day.
-Our breakfasts were included in the deal we booked but for £15.95 i think it’s a fair price considering the amount of food and the quality of ingredients you can enjoy – well done Mal.
+Our breakfasts were included in the deal we booked but it’s usually £15.95 which is a fair price considering the amount of food and the quality of ingredients you can enjoy.

 During our stay we visited Le Petit Spa in the depths of the Mal hotel for an hour and a half of luxurious massages and body scrubs.
-Included in the spa package we booked was a Champagne Lunch in their Smoak Bar & Grill, and by the time we’ve traveled in the lift back upstairs to the lobby there were two champagne cocktails ready and waiting for us – a lovely touch.
+Included in the spa package we booked was a Champagne Lunch in their Smoke Bar & Grill.
+By the time we’ve travelled in the lift back upstairs to the lobby from our treatments there were two champagne cocktails ready and waiting for us – a lovely touch.

-I wouldn’t hesitate to drop into the Smoak Bar & Grill again for lunch as the rest of the menu looked fantastic too – very well done Malmaison!
+I wouldn’t hesitate to drop into the Smoke Bar & Grill again for lunch as the rest of the menu looked fantastic too.

 We ordered a bottle of South African Chenin Blanc to compliment our food and it was delicious.
 The Smoak Wine List is very impressive and although our bottle was towards the lower end at the £25 mark it was a really good wine and one we both thoroughly enjoyed.

-For main i couldn’t turn down the Pan Fried Halibut with Pearl Barley and Artichoke Puree complimented with a Pinot Noir Reduction and i was so so happy with my choice.
-A real meaty, well cooked fish with fresh carbs, a sweet puree and deep sauce all went together perfectly for me and although i’d gone a bit fish crazy during the day it was so delicious i wasn’t even jealous of the boy’s Fillet of Steak, Dauphinoise Potatoes and Truffle Cabbage.
+For main i couldn’t turn down the Pan Fried Halibut with Pearl Barley and Artichoke Puree complimented with a Pinot Noir Reduction and I was so so happy with my choice.
+A real meaty, well cooked fish with fresh carbs, a sweet puree and deep sauce all went together perfectly for me and although I’d gone a bit fish crazy during the day it was so delicious I wasn’t even jealous of the Fillet of Steak, Dauphinoise Potatoes and Truffle Cabbage on our table.